In 1996,

 any html page containing either

-the word ‘pic’ or ‘cute’ in it’s list of meta tags was fair game.
+the word ‘pic’ or ‘cute’ in it’s list of meta tags was fair

 Quickly